What's Happening in Copenhagen this April

 Spring is in the air!

-Why not take a trip to the stunning Rosenborg Castle in the centre of town?
+Why not take a trip to the stunning Rosenborg Castle and King's Garden in the centre of the city?
 This charming Renaissance royal palace was built in the early 17th century and is still in use today.
 Visitors can take a peek at Danish royal history and even see the Danish crown jewels here.
 The castle is known for its architecture and royal regalia, its beautiful gardens, and spectacular interiors.
 Highlights include the King’s Ballroom, the knight's hall, and the crown jewels displayed in the treasury.
 The King's Garden is particularly nice in spring when the garden come back to life.
 Perfect for a visit in April!

 Easter is Coming!